 If you want to make VoIP phone calls when the power goes out, you will need a phone system battery backup or generator.

-Battery backups, also referenced as Uninterruptible Power Supplies (UPS), are a good idea for computers and home office with potentially sensitive data.
-They also allow you keep the internet (and therefore your phone system) up and running during a power outage.
+Battery backups, also referenced as Uninterruptible Power Supplies (UPS), are a good idea for computers, modems, and home office equipment that has potentially sensitive data.
+Plus, battery backups also allow you keep the internet (and therefore your phone system) up and running during a power outage.

 A battery backup is contained in a power strip, called the UPS.
 A UPS will provide emergency power if external power is lost.

 Battery Backup for VoIP systems?